Train your distributors online in real time

 Put the camera at eye level or slightly higher.

 If you set your camera below eye level, we get the opportunity to look up your nose during the presentation.
 It can be distracting to have your nostrils as the primary focal point.
+Another unfortunate side effect of placing the camera below eye level is that it causes you to look down toward the camera, enhancing your double chin or creating one from scratch!
 We humans love eyes, so set your camera at eye level.
+If you set your camera slightly higher than eye level, you might be able to disguise a double chin, if you have one.

 Point the light source at your face.

-Often, a person’s office has overhead lighting which casts shadows on your face.
+Offices often have overhead lighting which casts shadows on our faces.
 Wearing a hat while presenting creates even more shadows.
-Buy a desk light that is high enough to be in front and slightly above you.
-Being lit from below your face has a spooky look.
+Being lit from below gives your face a spooky look.
+Buy a desk light that is high enough to be in front of and slightly above you.
 Again, we want the focus of the video to be on your face and your eyes.

 Practice and prepare before the training.

 Be sure to do a “dry run.”
-Practice and record yourself and then take a good look at how the presentation went.
+Record yourself practicing and then take a good look at how the presentation went.
 Do you have clear talking points?
-Do the attendees know why they are there?
+Will the attendees know why they are there?
+Is the camera at a good angle?
+Is the background distracting?
 Are the visual aids large enough to be seen on a small screen?
 Do you know how attendees will signal that they have a question?
 How will you handle questions?
-Is the camera at a good angle?
-Is the background distracting?

-I am a believer in using technology to help bridge the physical gaps between us.
+I believe in technology’s ability to bridge the physical gaps between us.
 The live online meeting is one way to create closeness similar to what we experience in face-to-face meetings.
 Training can be more motivating when it occurs live.
 By following a few tips, you can create a successful live online training.